By Janinne Brunyee and Lara Lavi ESQ.

 But, before we get to that, it is a good idea to take a step back and ask some important questions.

-Do I have what it takes to start a small business?
+How to start a new business: Do I have what it takes ?

 Before you read the rest of this article, this is a critical question to ask yourself.
 The truth is, starting a new business is one of the most challenging adventures you could go on.
 We have all seen the statistics about the failure rate of new startups.